9 Important Tools for Polymer Clay Sculpture

 Using your hands for polymer clay sculpture

 Your two most important (and obvious) tools are your hands.
 While I didn’t include them in the following list, your hands and corresponding eye coordination are the keys to success in polymer clay sculpture.
 As important as they are, different tools are eventually needed for various tasks, especially when it comes to detailing.
 Still, I use my hands by themselves often and one advantage in doing so is the natural moisture our flesh secretes.
 It’s perfect for blending two pieces of clay together.
 There are two negative issues with using hands exclusively for polymer clay sculpture.
-First, sometimes an area is simply too small an area for your figures to get into.
+First, sometimes an area is simply too small for your figures to get into.
 Secondly, the natural moisture our skin secretes sometimes plays against you when the clay becomes too moist.
 This most certainly leads to smears in the clay.

 The following list isn’t in numerical priority.
 There’s no one single tool I prefer over all others.